 Although no one is quite sure when Friars adopted this as their creed, its message is carried on by each Friar class and is the motto Friars Senior Society members strive to achieve not only in community service projects each semester, but in their everyday lives while at Penn and as active alums.

 Friars brings together top leaders of the Penn community who might not have otherwise crossed paths to further the true spirit of its founder, Daniel S. Keller Jr. ’01 of fraternity and helpfulness.
 It is a diverse group of scholars, artists, athletes, and other campus members who have contributed to the Penn community and embodies the words of the Friar Creed.
 The group meets, plans, and attends a variety of social and community gatherings which vary from year to year but always result in an active and bonding Friars Senior Society experience.
-In recent years, Friar classes have raised thousands of dollars for organizations like Habitat for Humanity, The Philadelphia Education Fund, the MS Society, ALS, and Relay for Life.
+In recent years, Friar classes have raised thousands of dollars for organizations like The Homeward Intiative, I’m Free, The Philadelphia Education Fund, Habitat for Humanity the MS Society, ALS, and Relay for Life.